• Twitter

 Contact Water Treatment Services today to learn how our tank repair and refurbishment solutions can help you.
 To speak with one of our experts call us on 0330 223 31 31 or simply use this button.

-Businesses of all sizes, across all industry sectors use and maintain water tanks, which are as diverse in type and size as the business that own and operate them.
+Businesses of all sizes, across all industry sectors use and maintain water tanks for storage purposes.
+These tanks are as diverse in type and size as the business that own and operate them.
 It’s essential for safety and efficient running of the business that these tanks are well-maintained and adhere to current legislation covering the water regulations and health and safety matters.
 However on the ball your maintenance teams are with your water treatment controls, there is no getting away from the fact that over time your water tanks might spring a leak or start to rust and begin to cause you serious operational issues.
 So the question is… do you replace your leaking water tank or opt for a repair and reline solution?

 If you use any of the various types of water tank in your buildings or as part of your processes and have started to notice leaks, staining or corrosion then you may have a problem that needs investigation to prevent further deterioration, water damage, microbial contamination and even disruption to your business operations.